rust-lang/cargo/src/doc/specifying-dependencies.md

 **Caret requirements** allow SemVer compatible updates to a specified version.
-An update is allowed if the new version number does not modify the left-most non-zero digit in the [major, minor, patch] tuple.
+An update is allowed if the new version number does not modify the left-most non-zero digit in the major, minor, patch grouping.
 In this case, if we ran `cargo update -p time`, cargo would update us to version `0.1.13` if it was available, but would not update us to `0.2.0`.
 If instead we had specified the version string as `^1.0`, cargo would update to `1.1` but not `2.0`. `0.0.x` is